conda/conda-plugin-template/subcommand_plugin_examples/conda_subcommand_plugin_tutorial/README.md

       -4                         1.439                      6.878
 ```

-Congratulations, you've just implemented your first custom conda subcommand plugin!
+Congratulations! 🎉 You've just implemented your first custom conda subcommand plugin!
 For further reference on how the plugin system works, check out the [official `pluggy` docs][pluggy docs].

 > **Note:**
 > Whenever you develop your own custom plugins, please be sure to [apply the appropriate license][licenses].